How Much Does It Cost to Hire a New Employee?

 You need to know the required skills (what they must contribute from day one and what you can train them to do) before you can figure out a salary range.
 Make your salary too low, and you won’t get the skilled and experienced candidates you need.
 Make it too high, and you’ll overpay your new employee and you may anger your lesser-paid employees working in similar jobs.

-If you use an internal recruiter, then the costs include her salary for any time she works to fill this position.
+If you use an internal recruiter, then the costs include their salary for any time they work to fill this position.
 If you hire an outside recruiter or headhunter, you will also incur heavy costs.
 Top Echelon, which makes recruiting software, found the average costs for a headhunter to find your new hire:

 - Recruiting fees average: $20,283